ccaner37/cline-tab-references/README.md

 # cline-tab-references
 Copy all open tabs as file reference to clipboard for CLine.

+It's nice to fill the context with open tabs easily.

 ### Installation:
 drop "cline-tab-references" to
 - Windows ```%USERPROFILE%\.vscode\extensions```